yashrajnayak/yashrajnayak/README.md

 **Skillenza** | Community Manager (Aug 2017 - Feb 2018)
 - Worked alongside teams from DigitalOcean, AWS, Digital Domain, Société Générale, etc to plan and execute various developer events across the country (both online and offline)
-- Helped in the execution of Hack2Innovate 2017, series of 7 deep-tech hackathons in cities across India.
-While working with teams from T-Hub, Microsoft, NVIDIA and PwC
+- Helped in the execution of Hack2Innovate 2017, series of 7 deep-tech hackathons in cities while working with teams from T-Hub, Microsoft, NVIDIA and PwC
-- Handled Skillenza's student developer engagement.
-Supported 25+ hackathons in different campuses reaching thousands of university students
+- Handled Skillenza's student developer engagement and supported 25+ hackathons in different campuses across the country

 ## Skills & Technologies